 In this respect, Naomi Klein’s No Logo strikes a chord not just with the anti-globalisation movement but also with artists of all sorts.
 In her best-seller, Klein targets the power of multinationals and their corporate branding, and examines protest movements and guerrilla tactics that try to challenge this.
 One of these tactics is ‘culture jamming’, which was devised by the American band Negativland in 1984 and was at a later stage elaborated further by cultural critic Mark Dery and activist Kalle Lasn.
 It concerns forms of resistance to the dominant culture.
 For instance hijacking billboards and making parodies of ads so as to convey the precise opposite meaning of the one intended by the corporation. ‘‘In one simple deft move you slap the giant on its back.
 We use the momentum of the enemy’’, Lasn once wrote.
-Like few others, ‘Adbusters’ OX and Vermibus and ‘Subvertiser’ Dr. D have mastered this modus operandi.
+Like few others, Ron English, ‘Adbusters’ OX and Vermibus and ‘Subvertiser’ Dr. D have mastered this modus operandi.

 Street art may be recalcitrant, it nevertheless opens itself up to the city and its inhabitants, who are considered an ‘inclusive’ public.
 Potentially, it is art of and for everyone.
 When street art emerged, it was revolutionary in the sense that it concerns art that is not intended to end up in a white cube – typically a place where an admission fee is charged, where you have to keep your distance to the works exhibited, where attendants keep an eye on you and where taking pictures may not be allowed.
 Instead, it is art meant for anyone to enjoy without restriction.
 Anyone who’s on their way to an appointment, the office, the supermarket, or is roaming the streets aimlessly.
 In fact, it’s art which is also, either implicitly or explicitly, a call to action.
 Viewers are empowered to engage; they can modify, add or remove at will.